 Wall and spot lights are a great choice for the bathroom area as they are compact with no hanging wires.
-We recommend Luceplan for simple and effective lighting with minimal fuss.
-The Metropoli is a favourite at an affordable price point.
-The Flos Clessidra Wall Light is another favourite and makes your bathroom feel like a luxury spa!
+We recommend the Flos Clessidra Wall Light which makes your bathroom feel like a luxury spa!

 Don’t forget: the main bathroom light must be switched on by a fabric pull cord or by a light switch situated outside the bathroom.

 Outdoor lights can be simplistic with subtle illumination or a striking feature of your outside space.
 As with the bathroom area, you will need to ensure that you take into account safety and IP ratings.
 Outdoor lights need to be at least IP44 which ensures they are protected from splashes and the general wear and tear of the outdoors.